New York City bid for the 2012 Summer Olympics: Post-bid development

-Potential 2024 bid
+Potential future bid

 Upon the USOC reaching a new revenue sharing agreement with the IOC in May 2012, New York had been mentioned as a potential candidate for the 2024 Summer Olympics, but then-Mayor Bill de Blasio decided not to pursue a bid in May 2014.
 Los Angeles became the US candidate following the withdrawal of Boston's bid.
 Los Angeles later secured the right to host the 2028 Summer Olympics while Paris (which competed with New York in the 2012 race) secured the 2024 Summer Olympics.

 Citi Field & NYC FC Stadium

 After the Olympic bid failed, the construction of Citi Field in Queens, now designated as the new home of the New York Mets, went on as scheduled; the Mets played their first game in the stadium in April 2009.

-Adjacent to Citi Field, a new 25,000 seat soccer-specific stadium will be built in Willets Point and the surrounding area will be redeveloped.
+Adjacent to Citi Field, a new 25,000 seat soccer-specific stadium for New York City FC of Major League Soccer will be built in Willets Point and the surrounding area will be redeveloped.
 The new stadium will open in 2027.